CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 auto set_offset = std::popcount(block_size - 1);
 ```

 This calculation is reliant on the `block_size` being a power-of-2.
-For all practical intents and purposes, this will always be the case.
+For all practical intents and purposes, this will be the case.

 We next thing we need to do calculate is our `set_mask`.
 This will be a mask of 1s equal to the number of set bits (Y-Bits from our diagram) in our memory address.
-We can calculate the number of sets with the following:
+We can start by calculating the number of sets in our cache:

 ```cpp
 auto sets = capacity / (block_size * associativity);